mrashed21/pet-adopt-client/README.md

 - Responsive design for mobile, tablet, and desktop.
 - Dark and light mode toggle.
 - Skeleton loaders instead of spinners for a better user experience.
-- UI design implemented using `shadcn-ui` for a polished and modern look.
+- UI design implemented using `Material Tailwind` for a polished and modern look.

 ## Deployment